-Midland Credit Management Inc. has agreed to pay at least $318,000 to settle a class action lawsuit alleging violations of California’s Fair Debt Buying Practices Act.
-The plaintiff claimed that Midland sent initial debt collection letters that failed to provide the true name of the debt buyer and used a font size smaller than required by law.
+Midland Credit Management Inc. agreed to pay at least $318,000 to settle a class action lawsuit alleging violations of California’s Fair Debt Buying Practices Act.
+The plaintiff claimed Midland sent initial debt collection letters that failed to provide the true name of the debt buyer and used a font size smaller than required by law.

 Who is eligible for a debt collection settlement payout?